awsdocs/aws-transfer-user-guide/doc_source/API_ListedServer.md

 Required: No

  ** State **   <a name="TransferFamily-Type-ListedServer-State"></a>
-Specifies the condition of a server for the server that was described\.
+The condition of the server that was described\.
 A value of `ONLINE` indicates that the server can accept jobs and transfer files\.
 A `State` value of `OFFLINE` means that the server cannot perform file transfer operations\.
 The states of `STARTING` and `STOPPING` indicate that the server is in an intermediate state, either not fully able to respond, or not fully offline\.
 The values of `START_FAILED` or `STOP_FAILED` can indicate an error condition\.
 Type: String
 Valid Values:` OFFLINE | ONLINE | STARTING | STOPPING | START_FAILED | STOP_FAILED`